Reading time – 3 minutes

 I would recommend this book to everyone and anyone who enjoys reading and is interested in growing their personal development with a specific focus on those who want to strengthen their relationships.
 I learnt several lessons from reading this book such as what each attachment style holds.
 I.E secure people have very clear intentions.

-The book helps to break things down further for us to see from another perspective why situations flow they do and how best to achieve a win- win outcome when dealing with a person of a different attachment style.
+This book breaks relationship scenarios down effectively for readers to understanding from different perspective and also gain an understanding of why situations flow they do.
+The authors provide solutions for how best to achieve a win- win outcome when dealing with a person of a different attachment style.

 Overall I think the main takeaway from this book is that your attachment style can change with some work just like mine has.
 Additionally, an underlying message within the book is that we should not ignore our true emotions.
 It highlight’s that it’s not reasonable to give everyone the label of commitment phobe or emotionally unavailable without understanding why.
 The book shares some vital methods in breaking barriers which I think everyone can benefit from.

 Do you know your attachment style?